-Over most of our lifetimes we have seen a liberalization of world trade, including the North American Free Trade Agreement (NAFTA) which went into effect on January 1, 1994, and China's admission to the World Trade Organization (WTO) on December 11, 2001.
+For most of our lifetimes we have seen a liberalization of world trade, including the North American Free Trade Agreement (NAFTA) which went into effect on January 1, 1994, and China's admission to the World Trade Organization (WTO) on December 11, 2001.
 While free trade has long been supported by investors and the business community, we are experiencing a time of political pushback against the free trade trend.
+5675

-We collected some data from the implementation of NAFTA, China's acceptance to the WTO, and present.
+While there are lots of opinions on the benefits and costs of international trade, we collected some data from the implementation of NAFTA, China's acceptance to the WTO, and present.